DecoderTracker: Decoder-Only Method for Multiple-Object Tracking: Method

-For subsequent frames in the video sequence, the tracking queries from the previous frame and the learnable detection queries are concatenated and undergo filtering before being input to the decoder.
+The overall architecture of DecoderTracker and DecoderTracker+ are illustrated in the provided Figure \ref{famework}.
+Each frame of the input video is fed into the \textbf{F}eature \textbf{E}xtraction \textbf{Net}work(FENet) to obtain multi-scale feature maps.
+For the first frame, where there is no tracking information available, a fixed-length learnable detect query (referred to as $q_d$ in the figure) is inputted to the decoder.
+For subsequent frames in the video sequence, the tracking queries from the previous frame and the learnable detect queries are concatenated and undergo filtering before being input to the decoder.
 These queries interact with the image features in the decoder to generate hidden states for bounding box predictions.
-Additionally, a feature aggregation process using TAN is performed to generate trajectory queries for the next frame.
+Additionally, MOTR’s Track Association Network (TAN) is employed to update the track queries, providing trajectory queries for the next frame.